datopian/metastore-lib/README.md

                                 name='ver-1.0.1')
 ```

-This will return a new `RevisionInfo` object, with the `tag` attribute set to
+This will return a new `TagInfo` object, with the `name` attribute set to
 `'ver-1.0.1'`.

 #### Listing Tags